INCLUSIVE AND CARING SCHOOL ENVIRONMENT

 The lockdowns in response to the COVID-19 pandemic have interrupted conventional schooling worldwide, widening pre-existing gaps within classrooms by hitting vulnerable and disadvantaged students the hardest.
 Forced to take classes at home, pupils found their educational experience to be strongly conditioned by their housing and family situation.
 Not only did it limit their access to the necessary infrastructure and educational resources, but it also deprived many of them of indispensable learning support, nurturing environment, and positive peer interactions.
 The impact of the COVID-19 pandemic on students’ learning experience and psychological well-being highlighted the need for building more resilient education systems.
 This requires concerted efforts of policy makers, civil society organisations, educators, parents and student bodies.
 Developing strategies for building resilience at school should include identifying and addressing the needs of vulnerable students, creating safe space for participation for all, and ensuring that mental health and psychological support interventions are easily available both to students and teachers.

-During this webinar we will discuss how to build a more inclusive and caring school environment, look into the prerequisites of educational resilience to crisis and discover some promising practices to promote equity in education.
+During this webinar we discuss how to build a more inclusive and caring school environment, look into the prerequisites of educational resilience to crisis and discover some promising practices to promote equity in education.

 Lenka is Head of Czech Expert Society for Inclusive Education and assistant professor at Department of Special Education, Charles University (Prague, Czech Republic).
 She is focused on support of education of student with learning disabilities, inclusive education, behaviour management, promotion of wellbeing and trauma informed approach at schools.
 She formerly worked at the Department of Special Education of Czech Ministry of Education.
 She is active in professional development of professionals in education and cooperated on development of curriculum for elementary education in the Czech Republic.
 In CESIE she is focused on localisation of evidence based and evidence informed approaches in support of children with complex needs related to adverse childhood experiences.
 She is head of Expert group of national initiative Partnership for Education 2030+ focused on promotion of wellbeing at schools.